 Chicken Butchering Guide

-Whether it is your first time butchering chickens or you just need a reminder, the Yardbird Chicken Processing Guide walks you through every step, from start to finish.
+Whether it is your first time butchering chickens or you just need a reminder, the Yardbird Chicken Butchering Guide walks you through every step, from start to finish.
+Checkout the video HERE:

 Equipment: